nyc-otters-2017/crud_students/README.md

 *Note:* Be more concerned with the functionality of the form than getting it to display exactly as shown in the mockup.

+## Conclusion
+We've built a web application backed by a database.
+Can we trace how data flows through our application?
+When our server receives a request to show a word's anagrams, what happens?
+What are the responsibilities of the model, view, and controller?

 [create_table]: http://api.rubyonrails.org/classes/ActiveRecord/ConnectionAdapters/SchemaStatements.html#method-i-create_table